Tarik-Sivac/Data-Science-Salary-Analysis-Project/README.md

 ## Salary by Experience Level
 Executives (EX), which refers to high-level management roles, are the highest earners.
 Excluding executives, Data Scientists with senior-level experience are paid the most.

-## Top-paying Job Titles
+## Top-paying and most popular Job Titles
 The highest-paying job titles are in Management ($185,209.95), followed closely by Machine Learning roles ($182,589.46).
+The most popular job title is Data Engineering.

+## Geographical Analysis
+The highest average salary is by far in Israel.
+What follows is other Asian and Middle Eastern countries, such as Qatar and Malaysia.

 ### Technical Skills Used:
 - Programming Language: Python